dm4uz3/sysv-debian/README.md

 ## Intro

-Debian is a really good distro, but if stop jobs and bad code
-annoy you, you will find that it having systemd is annoying.
+Debian is a really good distro, but if stop jobs and bad code annoy you, you will find that it having systemd is annoying.
-Most people will say that Debian is systemd-dependent
-that is a lie, this guide will run you through the process
-of installing `sysvinit` on Debian stretch or buster.
+Most people will say that Debian is systemd-dependent.
+That is a lie, this guide will run you through the process of installing `sysvinit` on Debian stretch or buster.

 ## Files in the repo